Skip to content

 What you get

-You get every stem as its own full-length, lossless WAV — vocals, drums, bass, and the instrumental — at the model's native quality.
+You get every stem as its own full-length, lossless WAV — vocals, drums, bass, and the instrumental — with nothing re-compressed.
 These are real files you keep on your drive, so they load into Serato like your regular tracks and play back on any controller without a real-time separation engine running in the background.

 The difference